wmcbrine/tivodecode-ng/README.md

 (title, description, etc.).
 It's based on tivodecode by Jeremy Drake, with enhancements by several contributors. tivodecode-ng adds support for transport streams, although that's a work in progress.
-(Note that support for program streams is as complete as ever, and this version is faster than classic tivodecode.)
+(Note that support for program streams is as complete as ever.)

 Building